Creosote: Medical

-Coal-tar creosote, despite its toxicity, was used as a stimulant and escharotic, as a caustic agent used to treat ulcers and malignancies and cauterize wounds and prevent infection and decay.
+Coal-tar creosote, despite its toxicity, was used as a stimulant and escharotic, as a caustic agent used to treat ulcers and malignancies, cauterize wounds, and prevent infection and decay.
 It was particularly used in dentistry to destroy tissues and arrest necrosis.

 Current uses

 Industrial

 Coal-tar creosote is the most widely used wood treatment today; both industrially, processed into wood using pressure methods such as "full-cell process" or "empty-cell process", and more commonly applied to wood through brushing.
 In addition to toxicity to fungi, insects, and marine borers, it serves as a natural water repellent.
-It is commonly used to preserve and waterproof cross ties, pilings, telephone poles, power line poles, marine pilings, and fence posts.
+It is commonly used to preserve and waterproof railroad ties, pilings, telephone poles, power line poles, marine pilings, and fence posts.
 Although suitable for use in preserving the structural timbers of buildings, it is not generally used that way because it is difficult to apply.
 There are also concerns about the environmental impact of the leaching of creosote into aquatic ecosystems.

 Due to its carcinogenic character, the European Union has regulated the quality of creosote for the EU market and requires that the sale of creosote be limited to professional users.
 The United States Environmental Protection Agency regulates the use of coal-tar creosote as a wood preservative under the provisions of the Federal Insecticide, Fungicide, and Rodenticide Act.
 Creosote is considered a restricted-use pesticide and is only available to licensed pesticide applicators.